Bio

 Scott has three CDs in current releaseThe Organ at Worship, and In Quiet Joy: Music of Advent and Christmas, and a CD of his piano compositions, entitled Peace.
 He also is featured on the CD, Great Organs of Worcester.
 His compositions are often featured as part of the online Jesuit daily podcast, Pray as You Go, and his organ compositions have been published by Lorenz.

 Scott is a 1994 graduate of the Hartt School, University of Hartford, where he studied organ with John Holtz and Larry Allen.
-Active as an organ instructor for over 25 years, he is adjunct faculty at the Hartt School and at Holyoke Community College, where he specializes in organ education for pianists.
+Active as an organ instructor for over 25 years, he was adjunct faculty at the Hartt School and at Holyoke Community College, where he specialized in organ education for pianists.

 Click here to: